 According to Michael Porter, a competitive advantage in a given industry could be pursued in two key ways: low cost (cost leadership) or differentiation.
 A third generic strategy is a focus.
 According to Porter, a failure to do so would end up stuck in the middle scenario, where the company will not retain a long-term competitive advantage.

 In his book, “Competitive Advantage,” in 1985, Porter tried to conceptualize and break down what determined a competitive advantage for companies within specific marketplaces.

 As he explained in the book, “competition is at the core of the success or failure of firms.”

 The whole point for Porter was, through competitive strategy, “to establish a profitable and sustainable position against the forces that determine industry competition.”

-For Porter the whole matter of competition lied in understanding what industries carried long-term profitability and what factors determined it.
+For Porter, the whole matter of competition lay in understanding what industries carried long-term profitability and what factors determined it.

 The company able, through competitive strategy, to grasp those two factors would be able to build a competitive advantage (sustained long-term high profits).

 At the same time, in order for a firm to create this competitive advantage, it needed to pick its competitive position.

 According to Porter, then, the world of business strategy could be addressed according to two core, dynamic elements: